A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who can utilize HSAs?

-In order to contribute to an HSA, you need to be covered under a high-deductible health insurance plan, either obtained through your employer or purchased on your own.
-The majority of large employers offer an HDHP option (70% did so in 2018), and HDHPs are available for purchase in the individual market nearly everywhere in the country.
-(That means you can have an HDHP and HSA even if you buy your own health insurance.
-An employer doesn’t have to be involved.)
+More than half of workers with employer-sponsored health coverage had at least one HDHP option available to them in 2023.2 And HDHPs are available for purchase in the individual market nearly everywhere in the country.
+That means you can have an HDHP and HSA even if you buy your own health insurance.
+An employer doesn’t have to be involved.

 Once you’re enrolled in an HDHP, you can open an HSA (or sign up for the one your employer uses) and begin making contributions.
 And if you’re on the fence about whether it’s the right move for you, here are some things to keep in mind: